FDA, European regulators to cooperate on generic drugs

 They will cooperate on inspecting facilities used in clinical trials and assess the acceptability or reliability of data obtained in the trials.
 A pilot phase of the program will begin on January 2.

-The FDA last year settled an ongoing legal battle over questionable manufacturing practices and other issues at several manufacturing facilities operated by Ranbaxy Laboratories Ltd, a global producer of generic drugs and India's largest pharmaceutical company.
+The FDA last year settled an ongoing legal battle over questionable manufacturing practices and other issues at several manufacturing facilities operated by Ranbaxy Laboratories Ltd (RANB.NS), a global producer of generic drugs and India's largest pharmaceutical company.

 The agency has also warned consumers not to buy prescription medications over the Internet because the drugs may not contain the correct ingredients and could even be toxic.